Sound and Movement at Sussex Recovery College

 “I always get a buzz and look forward to the next session.
 We’re always laughing.
 You make me feel relaxed.
 It has a knock on effect.”

-Music – Drama – Sharing – Creating – Playing – Moving!
+Music – Drama – Creating – Playing – Moving!

-This is a safe space to bring to light your own personal creativity, learning how to communicate freely and confidently, losing your inhibitions.
-By working as a group over the course, we will weave characters, landscapes and atmospheres together, spontaneously exploring our creative potential as a group.
+This is a safe space for people to bring to light their own personal creativity, learning how to communicate freely and confidently, losing their inhibitions and exploring their varying levels of personal challenge.
+By working as a group over the course, we weave characters, landscapes and atmospheres together, spontaneously exploring our creative potential as a group.